Philadelphia Plastic Surgeon Joseph DiBello, MD

 Why Choose a Board-Certified Plastic Surgeon?

 The mission of The American Board of Plastic Surgery is to promote safe, ethical, efficacious plastic surgery to the public by maintaining high standards for the education, examination, certification, and maintenance of certification of plastic surgeons as specialists and subspecialties.
 As such, The American Board of Plastic Surgery (ABPS) evaluates and passes judgment on the training and knowledge of broadly competent and responsible plastic surgeons.
 Members of the ASPS are certified by The American Board of Plastic Surgery, operate only in accredited medical facilities, adhere to a strict code of ethics, and fulfill continuing medical education requirements, including standards and innovations in patient safety.
-The American Society for Aesthetic Plastic Surgery (ASAPS) is the leading organization of board-certified plastic surgeons specializing in cosmetic plastic surgery.
-ASAPS membership ensures that a doctor not only is ABPS-certified but also has significant experience in cosmetic surgery.
-ASAPS membership is by invitation only.
+The Aesthetic Society (formerly known as the American Society for Aesthetic Plastic Surgery, or ASAPS) is the leading organization of board-certified plastic surgeons specializing in cosmetic plastic surgery.
+Membership in The Aesthetic Society ensures that a doctor not only is ABPS-certified but also has significant experience in cosmetic surgery.
+The Aesthetic Society’s membership is by invitation only.
 These logos are symbols that Dr. DiBello maintains the highest degree of integrity and safety in his practice.

 What Distinguishes Dr. DiBello from Other Plastic Surgeons in Philadelphia?

 Patient safety is of the utmost importance to Dr. DiBello, so unlike many surgeons, he is passionate about offering only treatments that have long been proven to be both safe and effective—he is extremely cautious of jumping on board with trending plastic surgery fads.